microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 If the user chooses to install the same package but from a secondary source, the Windows Package Manager will append the source name to subdirectory.
 For example, if GitLabRunner is installed a second time but from the msstore, then the full path would be "%LOCALAPPDATA%/Microsoft/WinGet/Packages/Gitlab.GitLabRunner_msstore/".

 The same behavior will be applied when creating a symlink in order to avoid overwriting an existing symlink of the same package but from a different source.
-Using the same example, the generated symlink for GitLabRunner from the mstore will have a full path of "%LOCALAPPDATA%/Microsoft/WinGet/Links/Gitlab.GitLabRunner_msstore.exe/"
+Using the same example, the generated symlink for GitLabRunner from the msstore will have a full path of "%LOCALAPPDATA%/Microsoft/WinGet/Links/Gitlab.GitLabRunner_msstore.exe/"

 ### Upgrade